-roduction Company:
+Production Company:

-Show Name
+Show Name:

+Office Location

-Office Location: Address 1:
+Address 1:

 Address 2:

 City:

 State/Province:

 Zip Code:

 Country:

-or this production, the follow gnificant environmental, hea alth and safety roles
+For this production, the following people have been identified as the key points significant environmental, health and safety roles: of contact with

+Line Producer:

+Production Manager:

+Stage Manager/ 1 st Assistant Director:

-Production Coordinator:
+Staging Supervisor/ Construction Coordinator:

-1st Assistant Director(s):

-2nd Assistant Director(s) :

-Production Safety Represen itative:
+Production Safety Consultant:

-Anonymous Safety Hotline: 818.954.2800 or 877.566.8001
+ANONYMOUS SAFETY HOTLINE: 818.954.2800 or 877.566.8001

 This copy of the Television Production Safety Manual is the most current manual as of the revision date listed on the cover.
-More current safety information, and the latest versions of Alliance of Motion Picture and Television Producers (AMPTP) Safety Bulletins, may be available at safetyontheset.com, which is updated on a regular basis.
+More current safety information, and the latest versions of AMPTP Safety Bulletins, may be available at www.safetyontheset.com.